-This cheeseburger frittata is easy to make with just a few ingredients, is packed with protein, and is keto friendly!
+This cheeseburger frittata is easy to make with just a few ingredients, is packed with protein, is low carb, and just plain delicious!

 Disclosure: This post is in partnership with Walden Local Meat.
 If you choose to sign up for their meat share, I receive a credit towards my share.
 As always, all opinions are my own.